FilipiBraga/DeserializeComplexJsonObject/README.md

-# DeserializeComplexJsonObject
+# Deserialize Complex Json Object
-A simple code to deserialize complex Json objects
+A simple code to deserialize complex Json objects using System.Text.Json and Json.NET from Newtonsoft